 Public health prevention strategies should therefore target particularly these factors.
 Also, stable age-adjusted estimates of schizophrenia over 30 years suggest that the diagnostic validity of the schizophrenia construct can be solidly operationalized (as opposed to other disorders for which operationalization of criteria from large electronic records registers is more challenging - including anxiety, attention-deficit/hyperactivity disorders, depression, or bipolar disorder (type II in particular)[8, 37, 38].
 Moreover, the absence of major changes in age-adjusted estimates over time indicates that the diagnostic criteria for schizophrenia held substantially stable across different editions of the major diagnostic manuals, just marginally affecting the prevalence and incidence estimates released over the past decades[39].

 Regional differences in epidemiological and burden estimates of schizophrenia can be explained by two main hypotheses.
 First, the largest estimates come from high-income countries where health systems routinely collect and store epidemiologic data on mental health.
 Hence, the large figures can reflect granular reporting.
 Conversely, low income countries might still be developing sustainable systematic data collection infrastructure, and estimates might be largely biased by underreporting.
 A different interpretation, might be that certain characteristics of high-income countries increase the risk of schizophrenia, which however is not grounded on solid evidence.
+Of note, the larger increases in raw estimates of prevalence, incidence and DALYs in countries with lower SDI might suggest that detection of schizophrenia in those SDI groups has improved since 1990.

 Regarding the male-to-female ratio, again no material change has occurred over the past years, yet we show that there is an inversion from more males in younger age groups, to more females in older age groups.
-This finding might reflect the fact that males have an earlier illness onset [40], that females have an increased relative risk of suicide than males in incident schizophrenia [8], and that the absolute number of deaths in schizophrenia is largely due to natural causes [2, 8], which might occur earlier in males, as it does in the general population.[8, 41]
+This finding might reflect the fact that males have an earlier illness onset [40], that females have an increased relative risk of suicide than males in incident schizophrenia [8], and that the absolute number of deaths in schizophrenia is largely due to natural causes [2, 8], which might occur earlier in males, as it does in the general population.
+Higher substance use disorder comorbidity including higher rates of smoking in males than females, which are associated with earlier mortality in schizophrenia, might also drive the male/female ratio inversion at older age[8, 41].